This post may contain affiliate links. Please read the disclosure policy to learn more.

 In addition to ready-to-use tofu, the following ingredients help to make this meatless soup great:

-Choose a flavorful brand, and not a “low sodium” variety.
-I recently bought low sodium bouillon cubes by accident, and couldn’t understand why my food lacked flavor—don’t make this mistake!
+- Vegetable Bouillon – Choose a flavorful brand, and not a “low sodium” variety.
+I recently bought low sodium bouillon cubes by accident, and couldn’t understand why my food lacked flavor.
+Don’t make this mistake!

-I developed this recipe with pasta stars, but you can also use another type of pastina (“little pasta”), such as alphabet letters.
+- Pastina – I developed this recipe with pasta stars, but you can also use another type of pastina (“little pasta” or teeny tiny pasta shapes), such as alphabet letters.
 I haven’t tested this recipe with egg noodles or larger pasta shapes, but if you choose to go this route, you’ll need to increase the amount of liquid (and the cook time) accordingly.

-For cooking the vegetables.
-You can also use unsalted butter, or substitute garlic oil for an additional flavor boost.
+- Olive Oil – For cooking the vegetables.
+You can also use butter, or substitute garlic oil for an additional flavor boost.

-We’re all guilty of keeping a few ancient bottles in the back of the spice cabinet, but old dried spices don’t contribute much in the way of flavor.
+- Herbs and Spices – We’re all guilty of keeping a few ancient bottles in the back of the spice cabinet, but old dried spices don’t contribute much in the way of flavor.
 (Old bay leaves seem to be especially useless!)
-So check those dates, and make sure your bay leaf, onion powder, and dried basil were purchased relatively recently.
+So check those dates, and make sure your bay leaf, onion powder, and dried basil were purchased within the last year.

-Chopped celery, carrots, and onion help to build a flavorful base for this vegetarian chicken noodle soup.
+- Fresh Vegetables – Chopped celery, carrots, and onion build a flavorful soup base.
 I don’t recommend using frozen vegetables.
 And ditto on the parsley and thyme—choose fresh, fragrant herbs, rather than dried.

 Vegetarian Chicken Noodle Soup Tips and Tricks

-This vegetarian chicken noodle soup requires no fancy equipment, but you will need a large, heavy-bottomed stock pot.
+Choose helpful tools.
+This vegetarian chicken noodle soup does not require fancy equipment, but you will need a large, heavy-bottomed stock pot.
 You’ll also want to have a good-quality ladle on hand for serving your soup.
-I prefer to use a metal ladle, rather than a silicone or plastic one.
+I prefer a metal ladle, rather than silicone or plastic.

 Serving Vegetarian Chicken Noodle Soup